What Happens to Your Body When You Drink Tea Every Day

-If you spend your nights tossing and turning, try winding down with a cup of tea before bed.
+If you spend your nights tossing and turning, try winding down with a cup of herbal tea—no caffeine, of course—before bed.
 “East-Asian medicinal tea can improve insomnia,” says Dr. Naidoo.
 According to a study in Integrative Medicine Research, drinking tea can help improve sleep and quality of life in those with mild-to-moderate insomnia.

 Your attention span may improve

 The caffeine in tea can improve your attention and alertness.
 “Theanine is an amino acid that is virtually unique to tea (apart from the fungus Bay bolete),” explains Dr. Naidoo.
 “It may also improve attention by relaxing the brain, but stimulating it when it is time to focus.”

 Here’s more expert advice on how to stay focused.